BetonQuest/BetonQuest/docs/_snippets/Tutorials/download-complete-files.md

 ??? hint "Download the files for this tutorial"
-    If you are too lazy to manually create the files, just download them with the link below:
+    Instead of manually creating / filling the files, just download them using the command below: